hui-w/react-rendezvous/README.md

-# event-vanilla
+# Event Vanilla
-An example project of React and Redux
+A sample project of React and Redux for training demo